Research Ethics in SCSS

 Research Ethics Application

 A Research Ethics Application consists of the following documentation.
-We suggest that applicants refer to our FAQ for information on common queries and issues while preparing your application.
+We suggest that applicants refer to our Guidelines for information on common queries and issues while preparing your application

 - A completed application form, signed by both you and your supervisor (WORD)

 - A Consent Form (Sample).
 If your study involves minors, then separate consent forms are required for the participant and the parent/guardian of the minor.

 - An outline of the Research Proposal using the headings:

 - Brief description of methods and measurements to be used

 - Participants - recruitment methods, number, age, gender, exclusion/inclusion criteria, including statistical justification for numbers of participants